All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Sermorelin with Tirzepatide: Interaction Safety

 Sermorelin and tirzepatide have no known direct drug-drug interaction.
-They work through entirely separate receptor systems, are metabolized through different pathways, and do not compete for the same enzymes or binding sites.
+They work through entirely separate receptor systems, are metabolized through different pathways, and don't compete for the same enzymes or binding sites.
 Sermorelin activates GHRH receptors on the pituitary gland to stimulate growth hormone.
 Tirzepatide activates GIP and GLP-1 receptors in the gut, pancreas, and brain.
 No published research or clinical guideline identifies a safety concern with their concurrent use.

 How Drug Interactions Are Assessed